github/opensource.guide/features/pages/index.md

 One of the first things we can do is remove the default title of our index page, and add a friendlier message to it.
 Since this is a very quick change -- and our first one -- we're going to make it on the default branch: `master`.

-If we click on the `index.html` file to navigate into that file, we can make edits to it by selecting the **Edit** button.
+If we click on the `index.html` file to navigate into that file, we can make edits to it by clicking **Edit**.

 ![](edit-index-page.png)